huytd/everyday/DEVLOG.md

 # 01.01.2022 - TypeScript/Non-null assertion operator

-Sometimes, you'll run into a case where TS keeps complaining about a value that is possibly `undefined`.
+Sometimes, you'll run into a case where TS keeps complaining about a possibly undefined value.
 For example:

 ```javascript
 const numToString = (a?: number) => {